The Basics: Chia Jam

 2 tsp vanilla extract

-In a skillet, warm the berries up on low heat and add 1/4 cup water.
+In a skillet, warm the berries up on low heat and add lemon juice.
 After a few minutes the juices will start to burst out of the berries, and the mixture will turn to a chunky puree.

 Add the vanilla and chia seeds and continue to stir.
 The chia will begin to gelatinize and you'll achieve a more consistent puree as you stir.